Skip to Content

 Best Hotels in Cape Town

-Cape Town can be a super affordable city to visit as far as hotels go, but to save even more money (and have a more local experience) check out Airbnb!
+Cape Town can be a super affordable city to visit as far as hotels go for the most part!

 Not sure which area to stay in?
 We stayed at the V&A Waterfront and there are plenty of great hotels in the area.
 It is also centrally located and perfect for exploring the city.
 Other great areas to stay at include Camps Bay and Sea Point for awesome beach views!